wixtoolset/web/root/src/documents/development/code-style.html.md

 21. Use the COM `IUnknown` pattern for lifetime management of objects. `AddRef()` and `Release()` are not perfect but they are better than any other memory tracking operations we've found have in native code.

-22. WiX code style for management code follow [StyleCop](http://stylecop.codeplex.com/) definitions.
+22. WiX code style for managed code follows [StyleCop](http://stylecop.codeplex.com/) definitions.
 Most of the above native code has actually morphed gently to match StyleCop suggested design (i.e. no tabs, four spaces).